-Windows Defender Definitions
+Windows Defender Updates

 The Windows Defender is an anti-malware tool which protects your endpoints from data theft, viruses, malware, spyware, etc. It serves as a protection tool by scanning and cleaning your computers.
 Let's say your entire network is relying on this protection tool and this Windows Defender software isn't updated.
 What happens?
 This tool which is supposed to safeguard your systems will not be able to completely protect them if the Windows Defender definition isn't updated regularly.
 We recommend you to check for updates of Windows Defender on a daily basis.